What are the responsibilities and job description for the Adaptive Horseback Riding Instructor-in-Training position at Ride for Joy?

 - Planning and teaching safe and goal-oriented riding lessons, following established Ride for Joy policies and procedures, under the supervision of a certified instructor.

-- Developing skills to evaluate and document the abilities of assigned students and demonstrate an understanding of their disabilities.
+- Developing skills to evaluate and document the abilities of participants and demonstrate an understanding of their disabilities.

 - Preparing written lesson plans for each assigned rider.